 Most importantly, Kathleen has been right there with him.

 Dabo Swinney's Kids

-Will and Drew were on the Tigers team that lost to LSU in the 2019 national title game.
+And they were there for their father's biggest accomplishments, as Will and Drew were on the Tigers team that lost to LSU in the 2019 national title game.

 Clemson Athletics is in good hands with Dabo Swinney.
 Kathleen deserves a lot of credit for that, too.

 This post was originally published on April 2, 2020.